dmkopylets/portfolio/README.md

 _what is here:_

-    1. "console.app" https://github.com/dmkopylets/portfolio/tree/main/console.app - a console program that can be used for service tasks such as data import
+    1. * [console.app](https://github.com/dmkopylets/portfolio/tree/main/console.app) - a console program that can be used for service tasks such as data import

-    2. On Laravel project https://github.com/dmkopylets/portfolio/tree/main/Laravel-sql-seeding maked writing migrations, seeds that generate test data.
+    2. On [Laravel-sql](https://github.com/dmkopylets/portfolio/tree/main/Laravel-sql-seeding) - maked writing migrations, seeds that generate test data.

     3. "Racing Report" https://github.com/dmkopylets/portfolio/tree/main/Racing%20Report - a simple application using Laravel and AdminLTE, which demonstrates manipulation data, CLI-command that parses and saves data from txt-files to a database.
 Added REST API (Swagger).